traefik/traefik/docs/content/middlewares/http/compress.md

     * The response`Content-Type` header is not one among the [excludedContentTypes options](#excludedcontenttypes).
     * The response body is larger than the [configured minimum amount of bytes](#minresponsebodybytes) (default is `1024`).

-    When both `includedContentTypes` and `excludedContentTypes` are present, `includedContentTypes` takes precedence.
-Only the `includedContentTypes` list will be evaluated for determining whether compression should occur, and the `excludedContentTypes` list will be ignored.

 ## Configuration Options

 ### `excludedContentTypes`